kevinkarl22/jFullPageScroller/README.md

   }
 ```

-`Note: Your 'TARGET SECTION ID' must match the value of the 'jfps-section-id' assigned on each sections.`
+`Note: Your 'TARGET SECTION ID' must match the value of the 'jfps-section-id' assigned on each section.`

 If your `TARGET SECTION ID` matches the value of a section's `jfps-section-id`, then it will initialize the callback of that specific section.